Meisaka/WaveAsm/ISF.md

 - 123 decimal, whole is compressed to smallest number of bits

-consists of sequences separated by SP. each sequence must contain a concatenate "+" character (v1).
+consists of sequences separated by SP. each sequence MUST contain a concatenate "+" character, even if it contains only a single element (v1).
-Multiple elements in a sequence are seperated the "+" character. each sequence is encoded from left to right, MSB to LSB into memory words, sequences larger than a memory word are stored in the endianness of the CPU.
+Multiple elements in a sequence are seperated the "+" character.
+Each sequence is encoded from left to right, MSB to LSB into memory words, sequences larger than a memory word are stored in the endianness of the CPU.

 ### section specific
-In the OPCODE section there is additional back reference value, that is a backslash "\" followed by a 1 indexed decimal number.
+In the OPCODE section there is an additional back reference value, that is a backslash "\" followed by a 1 indexed decimal number.
 The back reference is replaced by the encoding of name it indexes from the "format" field.

 In the LIT section there is the current value reference "*", it is normally treated as a decimal number.